mcarleio/sciurus/README.md

 ### @Lock
 * Prevent multiple storing (e.g. in databases)
 * Prevent multiple execution of long running or high cpu consuming methods (e.g. in combination with `@Cache`)

+### @Retry
+* Retry storing entities into the database due to locking exceptions
+* Retry a failed connection to a web service
+* Retry a method which may lead to some random or temporary incidents

 ## License